-The human ear is a important sense organ responsible for hearing and balance.
+The human ear is an important sense organ responsible for hearing and balance.
 It comprises three main parts: the outer ear, the middle ear, and the inner ear.
 Each part plays a vital role in collecting sound from the environment and transmitting it to the brain, where the speech and auditory centres process the information.

 Functions of the Ear